ktsitsas/QLACK-Base-Application/README.md

   any additional setup.

 * Image building follows a multi-stage approach.
-Expensive operations (such as downloading Maven artifacts or NodeJS packages) takes place in a previous phase of your build, allowing you to skip those phases in future builds (provided your dependencies remain the same).
+Expensive operations (such as downloading Maven artifacts or NodeJS packages) take place in a previous phase of your build, allowing you to skip those phases in future builds (provided your dependencies remain the same).

 A top-level Docker Compose file is also provided, allowing you to build and run the complete application